katriendg/aio-cert-manager/README.md

 # Azure IoT Operations (AIO) TLS Certificate Management Sample

-Azure IoT Operations sample that highlights mechanisms and patterns to take care of TLS cert management, renewal and trust bundles.
-The goal of this sample is to research and validate means to rollover CA Certs with minimal impact on AIO services and client workloads.
+This Azure IoT Operations example showcases strategies and methods for managing, renewing, and handling TLS certificates and trust bundles.
+The objective of this example is to explore and confirm ways to transition CA Certificates with minimal disruption to AIO services and client tasks.

+For a review of concepts such as TLS, Certificates, CA, and Trust Bundles, refer to: [Certificates, Roots CAs, Intermediate CA, Leaf Certificates, Trust and TLS](./docs/certs-tls-bundles-doc.md).

-> This repo is intended as a learning experiment and not official guidance.
+> Please note, this repository is designed for educational purposes and does not constitute official advice.

 ## Deployment and Testing Flow